anoma/namada/tech-specs/src/explore/design/pos.md

   Unbonded tokens may be withdrawn in or after the [unbond's epoch](#unbond).
 - *change consensus key*:
   Set the new consensus key.
 When applied in epoch `n`, the key is set for epoch `n + pipeline_length`.
+- *change system parameters*:
+  Set the wanted change of system parameters for this validator.
+- *remove system parameters change*:
+  Remove a previously wanted change of system parameters for this validator.

 #### Active validator set